-Women account for approximately two-thirds of the 1.4 billion people globally who live in extreme poverty, but are being shut out of decision making that has a profound impact on their lives and those of their families.
-At VSO we see this as an injustice, so we’re campaigning for increased involvement of women in decision making at all levels.
+Women account for approximately two-thirds of the 1.4 billion people globally who live in extreme poverty, but are being shut out of decision making that has a profound impact on their lives.
+This International Women's Day (8 March) is a great time to help VSO campaign against this injustice.

 Women still remain unheard in many parts of the world.